-- o risk management function
+- o risk management function.

-- compliance function
+- o compliance function.

-- actuarial function.
+- o actuarial function.

 The third (3rd) level of internal control relates to the independent control of the first and second level and it is performed by the key function of internal audit.
 More detailed information on key functions is provided separately throughout this Chapter.